 Introduction/Background

-Acquired generalized lipodystrophies (AGL) typically manifest in childhood, are associated with a generalized loss of subcutaneous fat and often lack any distinguishable family history.
-Congenital generalized lipodystrophy (CGL) or Berardinelli-Seip syndrome typically begins in infancy and is associated with near complete loss of body fat in addition to metabolic disorders such as insulin resistance, hepatic steatosis, and cardiomyopathyA category of familial partial lipodystrophy is also described which is characterized by subcutaneous fat loss in limbs, hips and buttocks and a regional distribution of excess fat that may give a cushingoid like appearance Deficiency of leptin, a peptide hormone principally made in adipose cells and enterocytes in the small intestine, has been implicated as having a role in the pathogenesis of many of the associated metabolic abnormalitieschanges in ucosecharacterizedin the liver andDue to , g.
-The leads to insulinand development of diabetes often beginning in
+Acquired generalized lipodystrophies (AGL) typically manifest in childhood, are associated with a generalized loss of subcutaneous fat [1,2] and often lack a distinguishable family history.
+Congenital generalized lipodystrophy (CGL) or Berardinelli-Seip syndrome typically begins in infancy and is associated with near complete loss of body fat in addition to metabolic abnormalities such as insulin resistance, hepatic steatosis, and cardiomyopathy [1,3,4].
+A category of familial partial lipodystrophy is also described which is characterized by subcutaneous fat loss in limbs, hips and buttocks and a regional distribution of excess fat that may give a cushingoid like appearance [1,4].

+Deficiency of leptin, a peptide hormone principally made in adipose cells and enterocytes in the small intestine, has been implicated as having a role in the pathogenesis of many of the associated metabolic abnormalities [5].
+Metabolic complications seem to be related to a reduced concentration of adipocytokines resulting from the total body fat reduction.
+Leptin is an adipocytokine which seems to play an important role in BSCL and whose low levels strongly correlate with changes in lipid and glucose metabolism.
+Lipid alterations are characterized by hypertriglyceridemia with deposition of triglycerides in the liver and lymphoreticular tissues.
+Due to the limited capacity for the storage of glucose in the form of fat, glucose is then stored as glycogen in hepatic, skeletal and cardiac muscle.
+The disturbance in glucose homeostasis leads to the appearance of insulin resistance and development of diabetes often beginning in childhood.[6].

-Photographic evidence from infancy may be useful to distinguish CGL from AGL because infants typically show absent fat in CGL and normal fat in AGLWe describe a female patient who was initially referred for endocrine evaluation with a history of night sweats.
+Photographic evidence from infancy may be useful to distinguish CGL from AGL because infants typically show absent fat in CGL and normal fat in AGL.
+We describe a 33-year-old female patient who was initially referred for endocrine evaluation with a history of night sweats.
 The patient can be seen in figure 4.
-A fasting glucose was normal but with elevated insulin and c-peptide levels.
+A fasting glucose was normal but associated with elevated insulin and c-peptide levels.
 The hemoglobin A1c was 5.5%.
-A glucose tolerance test was consistent with a diagnosis of insulin resistance and reactive hypoglycemia and she was place on with resolution of her symptoms.
-An appropriate importantA calorie and On physical examination she was noted to have regional loss of subcutaneous fat in the face and upper extremities.
+A 5-hour glucose tolerance test was consistent with a diagnosis of insulin resistance and reactive hypoglycemia and she was placed on a diet regimen of smaller portioned and more frequent meals with resolution of her symptoms.
+An appropriate dietary regimen is important in the management of BSCL.
+A controlled calorie regimen with limitation of total fat intake and the use of fibric acid derivatives such as fenofibrate is indicated for the control of the dyslipidemia.
+[6].

+On physical examination she was noted to have regional loss of subcutaneous fat in the face and upper extremities.
 Her weight was 5 feet 6 inches with a weight of 124 pounds and a BMI of 20.1.
-Laboratory studies noted elevated alkaline phosphatase and liver transaminases.
+Laboratory studies revealed elevated alkaline phosphatase and liver transaminases.
 Abdominal ultrasound and CT scans revealed an enlarged liver with fatty infiltration and splenomegaly.
-She was treated with a thiazolidinedione, Pioglitazone but discontinued it after several weeks due to GI side effects.
+She was treated with a thiazolidinedione, pioglitazone, but discontinued it after several weeks due to GI side effects.
 Subsequently she developed lower extremity edema and shortness of breath.
 She was later hospitalized with cardiac arrhythmia and congestive heart failure with an ejection fraction of 21%.
 Troponin levels were in the normal range.
 An echocardiogram also showed severe mitral and tricuspid regurgitation.
-Results of genetic testing suggests a not previously described variation of type 2 lipodystrophy associated with atypical physical features and clinical course.
+Results of genetic testing suggests a not previously described variation of type 2 lipodystrophy associated with atypical phenotypic features and clinical course.
+The genetic testing was done by sanger sequencing, which has proven to be useful in amplifying genes to search for novel variations [7,8].

 Materials and Methods